dynamsoft-docs/camera-enhancer-docs/introduction/index.md

     <p>DCECameraView & DCEImageEditorView</p>
 </div>

-DCECameraView and DCEImageEditorView are UI view classes that display and administrate video, image and other UI elements.
+`DCECameraView` and `DCEImageEditorView` are UI view classes that display and administrate video, image and other UI elements.
 The UI element on the view can visualize the output of other dynamsoft products, which enhance the interaction of a scanner app.

+DCECameraView is the view of video streaming.
+It reflects the changes on the camera.

 **Auxiliary Classes**